Oldřich Novotný

 photo: Witness´s archive

-Oldřich Novotný was born on June 4, 1938 in Hradec Králové.
-During the war, he spent his childhood partly in Bítouchov near Bakov nad Jizerou.
-His father Oldřich Novotný senior was a self-employed workman, he owned an engraving workshop.
-He was arrested in August 1949 after making fake stamps for supposed emigrants.
-In the show trial of Maděra and associates in the summer of 1950, he was sentenced for complicity in the crime of high treason to 18 years in prison.
-Oldřich’s mother and two sons were deprived of all their property and housing.
-During his father’s imprisonment, the witness rarely saw him.
-In addition to family housing and finance difficulties, he also had problems with admission to studies, he had to go to a vocational school first.
-Only later could he graduate from a secondary technical school in Jablonec nad Nisou.
-His father returned from prison after being released under the amnesty in 1960, just as Oldřich was taking his secondary school-leaving exams.
-After completing compulsory military service, he began studying at the Faculty of Education in Olomouc, from which he graduated in 1967.
-In August 1968, he witnessed the events of the Soviet occupation in Prague.
-In November 1989, he took part in demonstrations.
-He worked as a teacher at a vocational school in Prague.
+Oldřich Novotný was born on June 4, 1938 in Hradec Králové to Marie, née Zvěřinová, and Oldřich Novotný.
+He spent part of his childhood during the war with his grandparents in Bítouchov near Bakov nad Jizerou, where he witnessed the bombing of Mladá Boleslav.
+His father Oldřich Novotný Sr. owned an engraving workshop.
+After making fake passport stamps for alleged emigrants in 1949, he was arrested in August of that year.
+In the staged trial of Maděra and Co. in the summer of 1950, he was sentenced to 18 years imprisonment for complicity in the crime of treason.
+The family lost all their property and housing.
+During his father’s imprisonment, Oldřich Novotný rarely saw him.
+In addition to the family’s existential difficulties, he had problems with his studies.
+At first, he could only apprentice as an engraver and only then did he enter the industrial school in Jablonec nad Nisou.
+His father returned from prison during the amnesty in 1960.
+After his compulsory military service, Oldřich Novotný began to study at the Faculty of Philosophy in Olomouc, where he graduated in 1967.
+He lived through the invasion of the Warsaw Pact troops in Prague, where he witnessed the fighting with the invaders.
+In the following years, he worked as a teacher and artistic blacksmith.
+In 2024 he lived in Prague.